Difference Between Absolute Monarchy and Constitutional Monarchy

 Main Differences Between Absolute Monarchy and Constitutional Monarchy

-1. In an Absolute monarchy, the sole power belongs to the monarch, who is either king or queen, whereas, in a Constitutional Monarchy, the power belongs to the monarchy as well as parliament, which consists of a group of people elected by the government.
+1. In an Absolute monarchy, the sole power belongs to the Monarch, who is either king or queen, whereas, in a Constitutional Monarchy, the power belongs to the monarchy and parliament, which consists of a group of people elected by the government.

-2. In an Absolute Monarchy, the constitution may or may not be followed as the monarch makes his own rules, whereas, in a Constitutional Monarchy, the rules should be strictly followed according to the constitution.
+2. In an Absolute Monarchy, the constitution may or may not be followed as the Monarch makes his own rules.
+In a Constitutional Monarchy, the rules should be strictly followed according to the constitution.

-3. In an Absolute Monarchy, power is passed down through the generations, whereas in a Constitutional Monarchy, the rulers were elected by the people.
+3. In an Absolute Monarchy, power is passed down through the generations, whereas in a Constitutional Monarchy, the rulers are elected by the people.

-5. The main difference lies in the power the monarch holds.
-The Absolute Monarch has the power to stop everything in the place he rules and make any decision he wants.
-Whereas in a Constitutional Monarchy, the monarch is given very limited powers.
+5. The main difference lies in the power the Monarch holds.
+The Absolute Monarch can stop everything in the place he rules and make any decision he wants.
+Whereas in a Constitutional Monarchy, the Monarch is given very limited powers.

 References